 Ethereum has become one of the most popular assets among cryptocurrency investors and for good reason – Ethereum currently processes more transaction value (measured in USD) than all other blockchains combined.
-Ethereum is the only blockchain to have demonstrated real world value beyond simple peer-to-peer payments and a means to store value.
+Ethereum is the only blockchain to have demonstrated real world value beyond simple peer-to-peer payments and as a means of storing value.
 As a result, many investors are now looking to purchase Ethereum using a credit card – leveraging their position and maximizing their potential gains.

-The above list of Ethereum exchanges all accept credit card deposits.
-Alongside each listing are details of whether the platform will charge a fee on credit card deposits.
-Some exchanges also allow instant deposits via credit card – these exchanges are listed alongside a lightning bolt icon.
-Finally, use the country filter at the top right of the table to update the listings; this will ensure that you only find exchanges that accept credit card depositors in your country.
+The above list of Ethereum exchanges all accept credit card deposits with different exchanges varying in the number of cryptoassets that can be bought.
+Some exchanges also allow instant deposits via credit card – these exchanges include eToro and Coinbase among others.
+Finally, use the country filter at the top right of the table to update the listings; this will ensure that you only find exchanges that accept credit card depositors from your country.

 If you are familiar with using a credit card to purchase goods and services online then you should have no trouble picking up the process in which to buy Ether.
-However there are some key differences to be aware of when buying Ethereum, most notably the way in which the cryptoasset is stored once purchased.
+However, there are some key differences to be aware of when buying Ethereum, most notably in the way in which the cryptoasset is secured once purchased.

 Unlike traditional investments, Ethereum is not protected by a regulator or middleman.
 If an Ethereum transaction goes awry then there is often no route for recovery.
 For this reason it is essential that those who wish to buy Ethereum with a credit card are also familiar with Ethereum wallets and storage.
-Those who would prefer not to go through the trouble of securing Ethereum in this way can opt for a CFD platform such as eToro.
-These platforms allow investors to effectively bet on the price movement of Ethereum without actually purchasing the currency – this removes the risk mentioned above and allows new investors to buy ETH on credit card without the same concerns about security.
+Those who would prefer not to go through the trouble of securing Ethereum in this way can opt for a “contract for difference” (CFD) platform such as eToro.
+These platforms allow users to speculate on the cryptoasset’s price movements without taking ownership of the cryptocurrency itself – this mitigates the security risk mentioned above and allows new investors to buy ETH on credit card without those concerns.

 The following steps to buying Ethereum on credit card use the eToro exchange as an example: